Location of Adventure

 Our Private Leaders

-Accommodations, all meals from breakfast on Day 2 through lunch on Day 6 (except lunch on Day 2), drinking water, services of NHA Expedition Leader, some gratuities, airport transfers, round-trip train from Ollantaytambo to Aguas Calientes, all permits and entrance fees, all sales taxes.
+Accommodations, all meals from breakfast on Day 2 through lunch on Day 6 (except dinner on Day 2), drinking water, services of NHA Expedition Leader, some gratuities, airport transfers, round-trip train from Ollantaytambo to Aguas Calientes, all permits and entrance fees, all sales taxes.

 Our visit to Machu Picchu, at an elevation of 8,000 feet, involves walking over uneven natural terrain and up and down irregular stone stairs within the ruins complex.
 While walking options of varying lengths are provided, guests should be able to comfortably walk one mile and/or for one hour in such conditions.
 They must also be able to get in and out of vehicles with ease.
 We do not recommend this trip for travelers with heart or respiratory ailments or those with bad ankles, knees or hips.
 All activities on this trip are optional, though minimum mobility levels must be met in order to participate.